One church, many paths

 Note: As we shelter in place, our Sunday worship will be via Zoom on-line.
 We will post a link here on the Saturday before the service so you can find your way to our cyber experience!
 For the duration, join us on a Sunday morning at 9:45 to get settled.
 Service begins at 10 a.m.
-This week's link:
+This week's link to join meeting:

 Events at Our